annotation/text-fabric/tf/docs/about/corpora.md

 # Corpora

-Text-Fabric corpora are usually stored on GitHub and Text-Fabric knows how to download a corpus from GitHub if you specify the *org/repo*.
+Text-Fabric corpora are usually stored on GitHub/GitLab and Text-Fabric knows how to download a corpus from GitHub/GitLab if you specify the *org/repo*.

 Most corpora are configured by metadata in a directory *app* in the repo.